-- The grounds for processing non-sensitive PII are: - consent of the individual; - performance of a contract to which the individual is party; - compliance with a legal obligation, other than a contractual obligation (a legal obligation arising under the laws of a non-EU jurisdiction is not sufficient for the purposes of this ground); - protection of the vital interests of the individual (ie, a life or death situation); - the processing is necessary for carrying out public functions; or - the processing is necessary for the legitimate interests of the data controller (or third parties to whom the PII is disclosed), unless overridden by the individual's fundamental rights, freedoms and legitimate interests.
+The grounds for processing non-sensitive PII are:

+- · consent of the individual; - performance of a contract to which the individual is party or in order to take steps at the request of the data subject prior to entering into a contract; - compliance with a legal obligation, other than a contractual obligation (a legal obligation arising under the laws of a non-EU jurisdiction is not sufficient for the purposes of this ground); - protection of the vital interests of the individual (ie, a life or death situation); - the processing is necessary for carrying out public functions; or - the processing is necessary for the legitimate interests of the data controller (or third parties to whom the PII is disclosed), unless overridden by the individual's fundamental rights, freedoms and legitimate interests.

-12 Legitimate processing - types of PII
+Legitimate processing - types of PII

-Does the law impose more stringent rules for specific types of PII?
+12 Does the law impose more stringent rules for specific types of PII?

-Distinct grounds for legitimate processing apply to the processing of sensitive PII.
+Distinct grounds for legitimate processing apply to the processing of sensitive PII (also known as 'special categories of PII').
 'Sensitive' PII is defined as PII relating to:

 - racial or ethnic origin;

 - political opinions;

 - religious or similar beliefs;

 - trade union membership;

 - · physical or mental health;

 - sex life or sexual orientation;

-- genetic data;
+- · genetic data;

 - biometric data (when processed for the purpose of uniquely identifying a natural person);

-- commissioning or alleged commissioning of any offence; or
+- · commissioning or alleged commissioning of any offence; or

 - any proceedings for committed or alleged offences, the disposal of such proceedings of sentence of any court.